-Through this page i'd like to introduce to you the stories behind the compositions on my first album for solo piano called NOIR.
+Through this page i'd like to tell you a bit more behind the compositions that appear on my first solo record.
 The album was written over a period of two years reflecting on my own life, the world around me and my love for my girlfriend, family and friends.
-The album starts with four stories how I got inspired to write the first three songs.
-By the end of July 2020 this page will be filled with all the stories behind the songs.

 That's exactly what I ment by this composition.
 I wrote this from my appartment in Leiden, overlooking the city at night while a train would occasionaly pass by beneath the appartment complex.
 While overlooking the city I felt some sense of quiteness falling over the city.

 The song is ment to reflect the quiteness of the night that that takes over the hustle and bustle of everyday life.